Prescription Reading Glasses from America’s Best

 Though local pharmacies and department stores often sell ready-made reading glasses, they are not ideal for all eyes.
 Because these cheap eyeglasses are not tailored to each person, they can cause some issues for the person wearing them.
 Vision can vary greatly, and many people even have different prescriptions in each eye.

 Off-the-shelf glasses also do not address astigmatism whereas your prescription reading glasses do.
 If the ready-made lenses differ greatly from your prescription, you could experience headaches, nausea, and tired eyes, especially if you wear them for a long period of time.

 Instead of trusting your eyes to the mass market, it's better to trust your optometrist to provide you with the right prescription.
-Make an appointment with one of America's Best's independent, licensed optometrists today to make sure your reading glasses are right for your eyes.
+Make an appointment with one of America's Best's independent, optometrists today to make sure your reading glasses are right for your eyes.

 America's Best Offers Designer Reading Glasses for Discount Reading Glasses Prices!

 There's just no need to risk your eyes on mass-market reading glasses when you can have prescription reading glasses from America's Best for discount prices.
 We offer a wide variety of discounted frames to suit both your style and your wallet.

 Reading glasses come in two main styles.
 The first is a full frame made of one entire lens that has the reading prescription.
 The second type are commonly known as 'Ben Franklin' glasses, which sit lower down on the nose.